NGC 3631

 NGC 3631 is a spiral galaxy located in the constellation Ursa Major.
-It is located at a distance of circa 35 million light years from Earth, which, given its apparent dimensions, means that NGC 3631 is about 60,000 light years across.
+It is located at a distance of about 35 million light years from Earth, which, given its apparent dimensions, means that NGC 3631 is about 60,000 light years across.
 It was discovered by William Herschel on April 14, 1789.
 It is a grand design spiral galaxy seen face on.